-lcon Name Function triangle symbol. triangle symbol. func vold main() solution ptp p:p1,vp:5%,sp:-1% func vold main() solution p:p2,vp:5%,sp:-1% func vold main() figure5-6 Tracking pointer type Settings of program debugger Track the pointer type Motion pointer Program pointer Settings of program pointer Figure5-9 Track "Program Pointer" Figure5-7 Tracking pointer type selection window nove cmds Movement instructions Click the [Motion Instruction] button to insert a motion instruction at the current cursor position.
+lcon Name Function triangle symbol. triangle symbol. func void main() ptp p:p1,vp:5%,sp:-1% endloop endfunc Figure5-6 Tracking pointer type Motion pointer O Program pointer Figure5-9 Track "Program Pointer" Figure5-7 Tracking pointer type selection window move cmds Movement instructions Click the [Motion Instruction] button to insert a motion instruction at the current cursor position.
 The insertion conditions are as follows: Only allow insertion below the selected line, the selected line cannot be blank or a comment line.
 First, the user needs to execute to the inside of this function, and then specify the insertion below a certain instruction. "func, endfunc, if, else, elseif, endif, while, endwhile, for, endfor, waituntil, continue, break, goto, return, trigger, import, use" Functions cannot be inserted below these functions. io cmds I/O functions Click the [I/O Functions] button to insert an I/O function at the current cursor position.
 The insertion conditions are as follows: Only allow insertion below the selected line, the selected line cannot be blank or a comment line.
-First, the user needs to execute to the inside of this function, and then specify the insertion below a certain instruction with "func, endfunc, if, else, elseif, endif, while, endwhile, for, endfor, waituntil, continue, break, goto, return, trigger, import, use".
-Functions are not allowed to be inserted below these functions. evise cmds Modify instruction Click the 'Modify Instruction' button to modify the motion instructions and IO functions of the current cursor line in real time.
+First, the user needs to execute to the inside of this function, and then specify the insertion below a certain instruction with "func, endfor, waituntil, continue, break, goto, return, trigger, import, use".
+Functions are not allowed to be inserted below these functions. revise cmds Modify instruction Click the 'Modify Instruction' button to modify the motion instructions and IO functions of the current cursor line in real time. $\underbrace{A}{Caution}$ Instructions are not allowed to be modified during program execution.